olioapps/typescript-starter-lab/README.md

 - Query: ask it to create a ticket for setting up the FileSystem module
   - It did not create the requested ticket
 - Asked more directly to create a ticket for FileSystem and that worked
+- Updated architecture section to include more information about the layers of the application, queried to have new tickets reflect the FileSystem services section.

 Overall, the tickets created were a good starting point but needed more information and specificity.